kai13xd/Freighter/README.md

 ## Options

 ```
--h : show this help message and exit

---help : show this help message and exit

 -help : Shows the help prompt.

 -new <Project Name> [Path]: Generates a new project at the current working directory with the specified project name.

--build profile name: Builds the project with the selected profile.
+-build <Project Name> [Profile]: Builds the project with the selected profile.
-Defaults to first profile if no arguments are passed.
+Defaults to first profile in the config if no arguments are passed.

--project [project directory]: The project directory containing a ProjectConfig.toml.
-If this option is not passed, Freighter assumes the current working directory is the project directory
+-add <Project Path>: Adds a project containing a ProjectConfig.toml to Freighter's project list.

 -config [path to TOML file]: Overrides the default project config path.